-Inogen Strengthens Board of Directors With Addition of Heather D. Rider
+Inogen Strengthens Board of Directors with Addition of Kristen Miranda

-"Effectively scaling our organization is a key component on Inogen's critical path.
-We are privileged to have someone with Heather's deep healthcare background, as well as extensive organizational development and human resources skills, join us at this stage of our growth," said Raymond Huggenberger, Inogen CEO.
-"Her expertise will be a significant asset as we build our organization to capitalize on the opportunity with the Inogen One family of products and Inogen At Home™ product.
-We look forward to Heather's guidance and leadership as a member of our Board."
+“Increasing patient access to Inogen’s innovative solutions is our mission and vision.
+We are privileged to have someone with Kristen’s deep healthcare background, as well as extensive payor relations skills, join us at this stage,” said Nabil Shabshab, Inogen’s CEO and President.
+"Her expertise will be a significant asset as we work to increase payor acceptance of our products, and we look forward to Kristen’s guidance and leadership as a member of our Board.”

-"I am delighted to be working with Inogen's talented and inspired executive team and board of directors," said Ms. Rider.
-"They have demonstrated a keen ability to develop and deliver superior oxygen therapy solutions.
-I am truly impressed with what they have accomplished and look forward to contributing to the next phase of organizational development as we continue to seek ways to expand the business and increase value for our shareholders."
+"I am delighted to be working with Inogen’s talented and inspired executive team and Board of Directors," said Ms. Miranda.
+“Their best-in-class portable oxygen concentrators provide enhanced freedom and independence to oxygen therapy patients worldwide, and I look forward to contributing to the next phase of Inogen’s growth as we continue to seek ways to increase patient access to our technologies, expand the business, and enhance shareholder value."

 For more information, please visit www.inogen.com.